-Some states have comprehensive laws that require employers to grant employees time off for the birth or adoption of a child, or to care for a family member with a serious illness.
+In addition to the federal Family and Medical Leave Act (FMLA), some states have their own comprehensive family leave laws that may also require employers to grant employees time off for the birth or adoption of a child or to care for a family member with a serious illness.

-In addition, state employees may also use their accrued sick leave to care for the illness or disability (including pregnancy, childbirth, miscarriage, abortion, and recovery therefrom, and doctors' appointments) of the employee or the employee's family member, for the legal quarantine of the employee, or for ...
+State employees may also use their accrued sick leave to care for the illness or disability (including pregnancy, childbirth, miscarriage, abortion, and recovery therefrom, as well as doctors' appointments) of the employee or the employee's family member, for the legal quarantine of the employee, or for ...